This portal contains information about the various situations in which the state provides assistance for institutional arrangements (nursing homes).

 - Health plans are responsible for the elderly who are defined as requiring complex long-term care.

-In order to place an elderly person in a nursing home, his/her consent, or the consent of a legal guardian is required.
+Important: In order to place an elderly person in a nursing home, his/her consent, or the consent of his/her legal guardian is required.

 Types of Institutional Arrangements